metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `body` (String) Body
 - `ca_bundle` (String) PEM encoded CA bundle used to validate webhook server certificate.
-Only usedif the Server URL is using HTTPS protocol.
-This parameter is ignored forplain HTTP protocol connection.
-If not set the system root certificatesare used to validate the TLS connection.
+Only used if the Server URL is using HTTPS protocol.
+This parameter is ignored for plain HTTP protocol connection.
+If not set the system root certificates are used to validate the TLS connection.
 - `ca_provider` (Attributes) The provider for the CA bundle to use to validate webhook server certificate. (see [below for nested schema](#nestedatt--spec--provider--webhook--ca_provider))
 - `headers` (Map of String) Headers
 - `method` (String) Webhook Method
-- `secrets` (Attributes List) Secrets to fill in templatesThese secrets will be passed to the templating function as key value pairs under the given name (see [below for nested schema](#nestedatt--spec--provider--webhook--secrets))
+- `secrets` (Attributes List) Secrets to fill in templates These secrets will be passed to the templating function as key value pairs under the given name (see [below for nested schema](#nestedatt--spec--provider--webhook--secrets))
 - `timeout` (String) Timeout

 <a id="nestedatt--spec--provider--webhook--result"></a>